Student Services Centre

-The Student Support Officers provide assistance to students with attendance, engagement and mental health concerns.
+The Head of Student Wellbeing provides assistance to students with attendance, engagement and mental health concerns.
 They also support Aboriginal and Torres Strait Islander students and families.

 The School Psychologists apply their psychological and educational expertise to support schools to meet the social, emotional, learning and behavioural needs of students.
 They work closely with the Student Services team, teachers, students, parents and interagency partners, to help schools make improvements that are good for all students.
 The psychological service includes counselling, assessment, consultation and intervention with individual students, groups and at the whole school level.

 The School Psychologists offer brief solution focused interventions and longer term interventions require referral to an appropriate external agency.
-Parents and students can refer to the School Psychologists by contacting our Student Services Coordinator, Katy Mitchell to make an appointment.
+Parents and students can refer to the School Psychologists by contacting our Student Services Coordinator, David Brown, to make an appointment.
 Please note that parent/guardian consent is required prior to direct psychological involvement for students in Years 7-10.